LESSON 22 – Super Powers & Special Moves

 The supplement of choice here is Mucuna Pruriens.
 This is a naturally occurring plant that contains L-dopa.
 This is a dopamine precursor that can be absorbed in the stomach and pass through the blood brain barrier to increase the dopamine concentration of the brain.
 Dopamine itself cannot be absorbed so the precursor instead must be used.

 However as L-dopa is prone to being prematurely synthesised into dopamine before crossing the blood brain barrier, it needs to be combined with another substance to prevent this form occurring.

-Vitamin B6 is in the digestive tract will cause premature synthesis of L-dopa into dopamine so if one is taking any other kind of supplement in their diet that may predispose them to higher levels of B6, the effects of Mucuna Pruriens may be limited or perhaps not noticeable at all.
+If Vitamin B6 is in the digestive tract, it will cause premature synthesis of L-dopa into dopamine so if one is taking any other kind of supplement in their diet that may predispose them to higher levels of B6, the effects of Mucuna Pruriens may be limited or perhaps not noticeable at all.

 Mucuna Pruriens is available either as a seed from or standardised extracts.
 The extracts are preferable as the dosage can vary with the seeds.
 The extracts are available as a 10%, 30% and 50% form and I would recommend the 10%.
 The reason is simply that the compounds that exist naturally in the Mucuna Pruriens to mimic the Carbidopa, preventing premature synthesis of dopamine, lose their efficiency at the higher percentages.